-Avoid buying from pop up stores or travelling sales companies.
+Avoid buying from pop-up stores or travelling sales companies.
 These types of sales are usually set up by manufacturing chains that aren’t in your city.
-Thes salespeople selling your the spa work on commission, which means they won’t always be straightforward and may promise more than they can live up to just to get the sale.
+These salespeople selling spas work on commission, which means they won’t always be straightforward and may promise more than they can live up to just to get the sale.

 Find a reputable dealer who’s able to provide fast and reliable service and cares more about the long-term relationship than the quick upfront sale.